daniele47/autosaver/README.md

 - [x] add proper and comprehensive tests for fs module
 - [x] make list_files and all_files return BTreeSet which is always sorted!
 - [x] make error more context aware
+- [ ] finish implementing resolve method in profile.rs, and implement tests for it!